Jim Rose Circus

 The Jim Rose Circus is a modern-day version of a circus sideshow.
 It was founded in Seattle in 1991 by Jim Rose and his wife BeBe Aschard Rose.
-The sideshow came to prominence to an American audience as a second stage show at the 1992 Lollapalooza festival, then called the "Jim Rose Circus Sideshow", although they had toured the Northwest and Canada and had several US TV appearances before this time.
+The sideshow, then called the "Jim Rose Circus Sideshow", came to prominence to an American audience as a second stage show at the 1992 Lollapalooza festival. although they had toured the Northwest and Canada and had several US TV appearances before this time.
 Rolling Stone magazine called the show an "absolute must-see act" and USA Today termed Rose's troupe "Lollapalooza's word-of-mouth hit attraction".

 Tours

-After Lollapalooza, in 1993 Jim Rose headlined seven world tours and released a self-titled video on Rick Rubin's American Recordings.
-This video quickly became a cult classic.

-In 1994, the Jim Rose Circus was chosen to tour with Nine Inch Nails, Pop Will Eat Itself and a then-unknown Marilyn Manson, and later with KoRn and Godsmack.
-1998 saw another world tour featuring female sumo wrestling, Mexican transvestite wrestling and chainsaw football.
-The show landed Rose and troupe in jail in Lubbock, Texas and for four months the show was banned from New Zealand.
+In 1994, Jim Rose changed the lineup and dropped "sideshow" from the billing.
+He toured with Nine Inch Nails, Pop Will Eat Itself and Marilyn Manson.
+His 1997-98 world tours featured female sumo wrestling, Mexican transvestite wrestling, and chainsaw football.
+These shows were the pinnacle of the circus's touring career.

-Jim Rose was also the top ticket of the Melbourne (Australia), New Zealand and Edinburgh (Scotland) Fringe and Comedy Festivals.